 Amino acids are what make up proteins.
 They’re vital for many of our body’s processes.
 Although amino acids are most recognized as being necessary for muscle growth, they are much more important than that.
 They support many of your body’s main functions, like hormone regulation, digestion, and immune function (which should get your attention at a time when the Corona Virus is a concern).

 There are 20 of them that we need.
 However, just 9 of those are the ones our body cannot produce on its own.
-These are the ones we need to supplement with diet which are known as the “essential” amino acids.
+These are the ones we need to supplement.
+They are known as the “essential” amino acids.
 That’s why ensuring you get all 9 on a daily basis is important for your health, especially if you want to tone up and build strength!

 To answer the question of whether we should be supplement with collagen is to be answered on an individual basis.
 But, in general, if you’re healthy and under 60 years old, I would say no.